MI-OSiRIS/mi-osiris.github.io/_posts/2018-11-19-osiris-at-supercomputing-2018.md

 Thanks to everyone on the OSiRIS team at University of Michigan, Wayne State University, Indiana University, and Michigan State University for helping to make the conference a great success!

 <a href="https://its.umich.edu/infrastructure"><img src="{{IMAGE_PATH}}/sc18/its-signature-vertical.png" alt="UM ITS Logo" class="lf" style="width:20%"></a>
-We appreciate the support of Nick Grundler and Dan Eklund from the UM ITS team.
+We appreciate the support of Nick Grundler and Dan Eklund from the U-M ITS team.
 Their hard work before and during the conference made sure we had stable, fast network paths to the conference and on the showroom floor.

 <br style="clear: both;" />

 <a href="http://www.aglt2.org"><img src="{{IMAGE_PATH}}/logos/aglt2_logo.png" alt="AGLT2 Logo" class="lf" style="margin-top: 10px; width:11%"></a>
-Special thanks to Wenjing Wu and Troy Morgan from UM Physics/AGLT2 for assistance with equipment preparation before and after the conference.
+Special thanks to Wenjing Wu and Troy Morgan from U-M Physics/AGLT2 for assistance with equipment preparation before and after the conference.

 <br style="clear: both;" />